 Don't Forget About Width

 Scarf width also depends largely on personal preference.
-A fashionable skinny scarf can be fun and enjoyable when the weather isn't too cold.
+A skinny scarf can be fun and enjoyable when the weather isn't too cold.
 A wider scarf is warmer for the winter; when determining the width, knitters should also keep the type of stitch pattern they're working on in mind.

 If you're knitting a scarf using a lace pattern with a multiple of 18 stitches, for example, you need to take that into consideration in the planning stage.
 You'll want to consider all the details when it comes to width choice.